NotShige/OnixClientFaq/README.md

 ### **Minecraftia Font**
 - To enable mincraftia font open the gui then press module settings.
 On the right you should see mincraftia font enable that and you should be good.
-- If it looks bad a good size for it is 1.30.
+- If it looks bad try change the size for it is 1.30.